 Graduate education at Cambridge is arranged by the student’s Faculty and not (as with undergraduates) by the College.
 Nonetheless, there are plenty of opportunities for intellectual stimulation available within the College.
 Trinity is concerned to give its graduates a real sense of academic (as well as social and pastoral) affiliation with the College.
 It fosters academic contacts between its Fellows and graduate students at the College, by means of the College Contacts scheme, through graduate dinners and social events, and through College-based academic societies.
+Trinity has also established a number of international programmes for which graduate members of the College can apply.
+For further information see: International Exchange Programmes.

 Each graduate student in Trinity studying towards a PhD has a College Contact.
 This is a Fellow of Trinity who is neither the student’s Supervisor nor Tutor but whose own area of expertise is closely matched to the graduate student’s own field of study.
 The role of the Contact is not to usurp the role of the departmental graduate Supervisor in any way but he or she can provide a useful further academic link within the College environment.